-Exposition is a literary device used to introduce background information about events, settings, characters etc. to the audience or readers.
-The word comes from the Latin language and its literal meaning is “a showing forth.”
+Exposition is a literary device used to introduce background information about events, settings, characters, or other elements of a work to the audience or readers.
+The word comes from the Latin language, and its literal meaning is “a showing forth.”
 Exposition is crucial to any story, for without it nothing makes sense.

-There are many ways to present an exposition and they include monologues, dialogues, in-universe media (newspaper, letters, reports, journal etc.), a protagonist’s thoughts or a narrator’s explanation of past events.
-It is one of the four rhetorical modes of communication – the other three being narration, description and argumentation.
+There are many ways to present an exposition, including monologues, dialogues, in-universe media (newspapers, letters, reports, journals, etc.), a protagonist’s thoughts, or a narrator’s explanation of past events.
+It is one of the four rhetorical modes of communication – the other three being narration, description, and argumentation.

 Exposition in Movies

 There are countless examples of exposition in many great movies and one of them, which comes across particularly well, is from Star Wars.
 The exposition in this movie is the opening title sequence, which gives information about the past events to the audience.
 The crawling text on the screen at the beginning of each movie in the series gives the audience every piece of information they need to understand the upcoming events in the film.
 The opening lines usually begin like this: